Self-aeration

 The process of air entrainment (1)

-in high-velocity open channel flows was initially studied because of
+in high-velocity open channel flows was initially studied because of the

 effects of entrained air on the thickness of flowing water.
-Further,
+Further, the

-presence of air within the boundary layer reduces the shear stress
+presence of air within the boundary layer reduces the shear stress between

 the flow layers and hence the shear force (2).

 Also it may prevent or reduce the damage caused by cavitation (3).
+Self-aeration on chutes is now

-to the air-water transfer of atmospheric gases such as oxygen and
+atmospheric gases such as oxygen and nitrogen (4).

 In an open channel, free-surface aeration occurs downstream of the